Bertrand256/dash-masternode-tool/doc/config-connection-direct.md

 #### 2.1 Restart the Dash Core application
 #### 2.2 Rebuild index
-Setting parameters related to indexing and even restarting the application is not enaugh for the Dash Core internal database to be indexed - it is necessary to force the operation.
+Setting parameters related to indexing and even restarting the application is not enough for the Dash Core internal database to be indexed - it is necessary to force the operation.

 For this:
  * Click the `Toools->Wallet Repair` menu item.